mrwttldl/Titanic_Prediction_Project/README.md

 I made an exploratory data analysis project using the data set about this event.The data has been split into two groups:

-* training set (train.csv) : We will use it to build our machine learning model

 ## Dataset Information

 1. **Survived**: Survivors on Titanic ship 1, survivors 0, TARGET